19hours/sg-statutes/Acts/Public Transport Council Act.md

 [37/2005]

-(5) Every licensee to whom a licence has been granted under Part IVA or IVB shall inform the Council of —
+(5) Every licensee to whom a licence has been granted under Part IVB shall inform the Council of —

 (a) if the licensee is a partnership, the withdrawal by, or the expulsion of, any partner from the partnership;